Oil guzzler India says OPEC+ decision to hit economic recovery

 India, Asia’s third-largest economy, imports about 84% of its oil and relies on Middle Eastern supplies for meeting over three-fifths of its demand.

+“We still appeal to the oil producers for an alternative to be found.
+Pushing us (consuming nations) is not in the interest of both sides.
+High oil prices could benefit a group of producing nations, but if you push customers that could lead us to find alternatives,” Pradhan added.

-Responding to India’s repeated request for an increase in output, Saudi Energy Minister Prince Abdulaziz bin Salman responded on Thursday by saying India should start using oil it bought cheaply during the price collapse last year.
+Responding to India’s repeated call to ease the output cuts, Saudi Energy Minister Prince Abdulaziz bin Salman responded on Thursday by saying India should start using oil it bought cheaply during the price collapse last year.

-However, he said, “we will continue to work with each other...we share their (India’s) view that avoidance of volatility (in prices) will help both producers and consumers.”
+However, the Saudi minister added, “we will continue to work with each other... we share their (India’s) view that avoidance of volatility (in prices) will help both producers and consumers.”

 Our Standards: The Thomson Reuters Trust Principles.